AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-manage-queries.md

 ## Manage queries for a data view

-Following initial addition of a data view, you can add queries or remove them from a data view after selecting the data view and selecting **Manage Queries**.
+Following initial addition of a data view, you can add queries or remove them from a data view by managing its queries.

 1. In the left pane, select **Analytics** > **Data Views**.